-But when you use their first name, for example by beginning with “Hi, good morning, Ian,” it establishes a personal feeling right away.
+But when you use their first name, it establishes a personal feeling right away.
+For example, it’s best just beginning with a simple, “Hi, good morning, Ian.”

 Give Value Quickly

-When making initial contact, you must give value to your lead in the first 60 seconds.
+When making initial contact, you must give value to your seller or buyer lead in the first 60 seconds.
 You can do this by telling them important information that might interest them.

 Realtor: Hey, this is Kyle with eXp Realty.
 I met you yesterday at the open house at 123 Main Street, but I didn’t have a list of all the other available homes in that same area.
 But I’ve got it for you right now if you have a quick minute to chat.”

-Giving value quickly is especially important when working with internet leads.
+Giving value quickly is especially important when working with online leads.

 Realtor: Hey, Ian, this is Kyle with eXp Realty.
 You were looking at the home on 123 Main Street on my website just a minute ago.
 I’ve actually got that house pulled up right now, if you have a quick minute to chat.

-By giving your lead something of value right away, you’re letting them know that you are a valuable person that can help them out.
+By giving your buyer or seller lead something of value right away, you’re letting them know that you are a valuable person that can help them out.
 As a result, the conversation is more likely to move forward to the rapport-building phase.

-Once your lead has signaled they are open to continuing the conversation, where do you take the conversation next?
+Once your real estate lead has signaled they are open to continuing the conversation, where do you take the conversation next?
 How do you approach the rest of it strategically or tactically?
-Effective rapport-building scripts for real estate internet leads will depend on the context of how you met your lead.
+Effective rapport-building will depend on the context of how you meet your real estate leads.